Aditya200531/Agri-guard/README.md

 **Agri-guard** is a machine-learning-based application designed to support agricultural activities.
-Leveraging a TensorFlow Lite model, this project provides a web interface for farmers or agricultural experts to assess crop health and analyze agricultural inputs efficiently.
-Additionally, it includes a chatbot that answers agricultural questions by referencing relevant articles and knowledge sources.
+Leveraging a TensorFlow model, this project provides a web interface for farmers or agricultural experts to assess crop health and analyze agricultural inputs efficiently.
+Additionally, it includes a fine-tuned LLM (LLaMa) chatbot that answers agricultural questions by referencing relevant articles and knowledge sources.

 ## Table of Contents
 - [Features](#features)